 Guidelines for submissions

-Authors interested in contributing to this special issue are invited to submit Abstracts of up to 400 words by email to Francis Knights at email@example.com no later than 1 April 2017.
-Authors will be invited to submit papers following the Editors’ selection from these Abstracts.
-Full papers would be due by 1 September 2017, and all submissions will be subject to the normal formal peer review process.
-Accepted papers would be included in the special issue, to be published in July 2018.
+Authors interested in contributing to this special issue are invited to submit Abstracts of up to 400 words by email to Francis Knights at email@example.com no later than 1 September 2017.
+Selected authors will be invited to submit papers following the Editors’ selection from the Abstracts.
+Full papers would be due by 1 February 2018, and all submissions will be subject to the formal peer review process.
+A selection of papers will be presented and discussed at a two-day workshop at the University of Groningen, The Netherlands in February 2018.
+Accepted papers would be included in the special issue, scheduled for publication in March 2019.